ceandrade/brkga_mp_ipr_cpp/README.md

   Testing sense: MINIMIZE
 ```

-Note the Git clones the whole repository that contains the library code,
+Note that Git clones the whole repository containing the library code,
 documents, and examples.
 All the examples were built using
 [GNU/Make](https://www.gnu.org/software/make) and
 [GCC toolchain](https://gcc.gnu.org).
 However, the code is standard C++,